Student-Project-Team/HopeHRS/standup-meetings/April-12.md

 - Linga, Venice Marizene (QA Specialist)

 **Agendas:**
-- Checked the member's progress and completion of tasks
+- Checked the members' progress and completion of tasks
-- Each member reported the tasks they completed
+- Each member reported the tasks they completed for the week
 - Played a short game hosted by the Project Manager

 ---